Skip to main content

 Barriers to Early Intervention

-Despite the clear benefits, many workers don't receive early support.
+Despite the clear benefits, many workers do not receive early support.
 Common barriers include delayed reporting, complex claims processes, and lack of awareness about available services.

 Employers and insurers can overcome these barriers by establishing clear reporting protocols, simplifying referral processes, and ensuring workers understand their options from day one.